techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

 }
 ```

 This is only meant to give you an understanding and appreciation of `power.prop.test`.
-There's a lot of math packed in there but ultimately, you only need to understand how to use it, not how it works.
+There's a lot of math packed in there but ultimately, you only need to understand how to use it, not so much how it works.

 ## Early Peeking